ShaggyDog18/SD_SayNumber/README.md

 The library is compact and efficient, can run on uControllers with limited resources.

-Inhale life to your applications :-)
+Inhale life to your applications :-) If you have sets of voice MP3 files for other languages, please, share.
+I would be glad to include them to the library!
+Thank you!

 ## Resources